nlpacheco/HigherOrLowerAPI/README.md

 ### Game API

-The API specification only required human text messages.
+The API specification required only human text messages.

-This is not the best kind of back-end API.
-Usually, the texts and translations are a front-end responsibility.
+This is not the best type of back-end API.
+Usually, the texts and translations are front-end responsibility.

 Therefore, the solution API calls always respond to client using a json with user message as required but also enough properties to correctly communicate to user what is happening.

+The main entrypoins are:

+- Post /gameHigherOrLower: create a new game.
+It requires a list of player´s names.
+- Post /gameHigherOrLower/{gameId}/move: register a game move.
+- Get /gameHigherOrLower/{gameId}/score: get the game score.

+The complete entrypoint list is available through Swagger UI (baseURL/swagger).

 ### Database